kj6tca/uacpid/README.md

 # uacpid
-ACPI terminate and stay resident daemon.
+ACPI terminate and stay resident daemon for UEFI environments.